 How other people react to self-harm

 Knowing someone is self-harming and not being able to stop them can be very distressing.
 If it is someone close to you, you may feel angry, confused, frightened, worried and helpless.
-Sometimes this may cause you to react in unhelpful ways.
+Sometimes this may cause you to react in unhelpful ways which is why it may be useful to seek support for yourself.